-Besides Dramatherapy, these are the other solutions I offer in my intention to inspire personal change, encourage reflection and insight, and foster human connections.
+Besides Dramatherapy, these are the other solutions I offer in my intention to inspire personal change, encourage reflection and awareness, promote creativity, and foster human connections.

 Arts & Mental Health

 Would you like to know more about using arts in mental health settings?

 If you have ever played an instrument, danced, been on stage performing or acting, spent time painting or drawing, or have felt emotionally immersed in a piece of visual or performing art, you will know the feeling of momentarily connecting to something deeper, or higher.
 A moment of connection where your rational thoughts are nowhere to be found, and where perhaps you experience some kind of alignment with life.
 This is the power of art in all its forms, and by default, the power of arts therapies, of which Dramatherapy is an example.

 Whilst there aren't extensive studies that prove specific results from using arts in mental health settings, I always appeal to your experiences of connecting to art in its many forms.
 Do you remember how it felt?
 Do you remember how it perhaps allowed you to do things you never thought you could, or connect to experiences you had never even considered?

 When we are creating, we are not thinking rationally.
 We are feeling, intuiting, and connecting in processes that are evolutionary more primitive, but personally much deeper.

 Prior to my training in Dramatherapy, I used to be a Forum Theatre Practitioner, whereby I used theatre to explore and find solutions for problematic situations in young people's lives.
 This, just like Dramatherapy, can be used in any setting, with any kind of individual.

 I am available to consult with individuals and organisations interested in implementing arts-based activities or therapeutic interventions in their service provision, by facilitating the delivery or creation of programmes.